 The results of the linear regression analysis of religiosity and demographic variables indicate that an increase of one unit in religiosity is associated with a 0.515 unit increase in religious beliefs.
 Additionally, as we move from Faculty No. 1 Faculty No. 7 (Agriculture, Education, Economics, Law, Computer Science, Sharia, and Veterinary), there is an increase in religious beliefs.
 Thus, the relationship between "Kunduz University Faculties" and "Religious Beliefs" is significant at the 5% level.
 The age coefficient and p-value do not indicate a statistically significant positive relationship between age and religious beliefs.
 The coefficient of marital status and the p-value indicate a statistically significant positive relationship between marital status and religious beliefs.
-The results of the variable coefficient of place of residence and the p-value indicate that the relationship between place of residence and the p-value of 0.756 for this variable are greater than 0.05, which does not indicate a statistically significant negative relationship between economic status and religious beliefs.
+The results of the variable coefficient of place of residence and the p-value indicate that the relationship between place of residence and religious beliefs is insignificant at the 5% level.
+Finally, the coefficient of financial status and the p-value of 0.756 for this variable are greater than 0.05, which does not indicate a statistically significant negative relationship between economic status and religious beliefs.